 Founded in the 1700’s and named after a Duke in Spain, Albuquerque is still a footnote to big brother Santa Fe that came of age in the 1500’s.
 We have a mix of Indians, Spanish, Europeans.
 We have cowboys, farmers, mad scientists.
 We are a melange of old, new, secular and spiritual, all explained by the state nickname ” Land of Enchantment. ”

 The Museum is free today and filled with school kids.
 One room we enjoy features New Mexico artists.
 Another features the historical development of the ” Duke” city.
 Another is closed for construction with a sign apologizing for the inconvenience.

-Neal and Joan, visiting from Colorado on their way to watch their daughter Calley graduate from college, make this time special.
+Neal and Joan, visiting from Colorado on their way to watch their daughter Calley graduate from college in Flagstaff, Arizona, make this time special.

 We walk around sculptures of coyotes, a small resilient mammal that lives on its wits, adaptability, and curiosity.
 There are groups of kids sitting on a floor in the entry to an exhibit looking for their homes on an Albuquerque map recreated on that floor.
 There is a portrait of artist Raymond Jonson who dined in our home and mentored our artist mother.
 There are oil paintings of religious scenes,native Indians summoning Spirits from other worlds, and portraits of stern city founders with their wives.